ssvlabs/ssv/docs/OPERATOR_GETTING_STARTED.md

 This step is optional as the operator private key will be auto-generated if not exist.

-See [Dev Guide > Generating an Operator Key](./DEV_GUIDE.md#generating-an-operator-key), and repeat the key generation for each of the operator nodes, each key should reside in the corresponding config yaml as mentioned below in [5.2.
+See [Dev Guide > Generating an Operator Key](./DEV_GUIDE.md#generating-an-operator-key), and repeat the key generation for each of the operator nodes, each key should reside in the corresponding share config as mentioned below in [5.2.
 Shares Config](#52-shares-config).

 #### 4. Split Validator Key